DjRePrincess/Final-Project-game-stealth-horror-game/README.md

 # Final-Project-game-stealth-horror-game
-All the scripts and maybe a build of the game
+All the scripts that I used for my game